What is a trademark Notice of Publication?

 If you responded to a trademark Office Action with arguments against a trademark rejection, then a Notice of Publication means that your arguments were successful.
 Your Office Action response successfully persuaded the trademark examining attorney to withdraw the refusal to register.

 Need to get your trademark application approved?
-Call Vic at (949) 223-9623 or email vlin@icaplaw.com to explore how we can help you overcome rejections and get your trademark registered.
+Contact US patent and trademark attorney Vic Lin at (949) 223-9623 or vlin@icaplaw.com to explore how we can help you overcome rejections and get your trademark registered.

 What if you do not receive a Notice of Publication?

-The USPTO trademark examining attorney must approve of a pending trademark application before it can be published.
-Therefore, not all trademark applications will reach publication, especially if an applicant fails to overcome any rejections in an Office Action.
+The USPTO trademark examining attorney must approve a pending trademark application before it can be published.
+Not all trademark applications, therefore, will reach publication.
+Many applications will simply go abandoned such as when an applicant fails to overcome any rejections in an Office Action.

 What are the trademark publication timelines?